KiwiKiwiS3/SHRP-Reborn_motorola_devon/README.md

 - Mount
 - File Manager
 - Terminal
-- Some Tweaks ( I'm working on that now )
+- Some Tweaks ( I'm working on that now. )

 Is Not working: